QAStudio-Dev/studio/REPORTER_API.md

       "testResultId": "clxdef...",
       "title": "should login successfully",
       "status": "PASSED",
-      "created": true  // true if test case was auto-created, false if existed }
+      "created": true,       // true if test case was auto-created, false if existed "attachmentCount": 2   // number of attachments uploaded }
   ],
   "errors": []  // Array of any errors that occurred during processing